andrew-irods/How-To/Eclipse-attach-to-icommand-remote.md

 **Note:** There are other ways to do this (for example, logging in as another user who has iRODS admin authority, but for this project we're simply following this process.

-For example, access the remote irods system:
+For example, access the remote irods system (below, 172.20.0.104 is the ip address for akellylt1, where andrew is a regular linux user with "**sudo**" privileges):

 ~~~
-$ ssh andrew@akellylt1             # andrew is a regular linux user with "**sudo**" privileges
+$ ssh andrew@172.20.0.104
 # uname -n                         # This is our remote system
 akellylt1
 $ sudo su